WebAssembly/component-model/design/mvp/Concurrency.md

 * If multiple tasks are blocked by backpressure and the backpressure is disabled, the order in which these pending tasks start, along with how they interleave with new tasks, is nondeterministic.
-* When `subtask.cancel` is called for a task that has started (i.e., passed the backpressure gate), the choice of which ready thread to resume (if there are multiple) and how many times to resume (if the first resumption blocks without resolving the subtask) is nondeterministic.

 Despite the above, the following scenarios do behave deterministically:
 * If a component `a` asynchronously calls the export of another component `b`, control flow deterministically transfers to `b` and then back to `a` when `b` returns or blocks.
+* If a component `a` asynchronously cancels a subtask in another component `b` that has a cancellable thread that can be resumed, control flow deterministically transfers to `b` and then back to `a` when `b` resolves or blocks.
 * If a component `a` asynchronously cancels a subtask in another component `b` that was blocked before starting due to backpressure, cancellation completes deterministically and immediately.